 - Begin to reduce your discretionary expenses.
-Dine out fewer times during the week, bring your lunch to work, limit impulse purchases, email friends and family instead of phoning.
+Dine out fewer times during the week, bring your lunch to work, limit impulse purchases, reduce data plans.

 - Develop a personal budget.
-You may find it helpful to use software such as Quicken or MS Money.
+You may find it helpful to use software such as MINT, YNAB, ACORNS or other such tools.

 - Find one or more roommates to share expenses.

-- Eliminate any credit card balances you currently carry and only use your credit cards for emergencies only.
+- Eliminate any credit card balances you currently carry and only use your credit cards for emergencies.

 - Do not buy or lease a new car.
 Cornell offers great public transportation.

-- Don't use up all your savings to take a dream vacation before returning to school.
+- Do not use up all your savings to take a dream vacation before returning to school.

-- Don't hesitate to ask family members for support.
-I'm sure you don't want them to foot the bill for your entire education, but on gift giving occasions, they can get you a backpack, a pre-paid long distance calling card or perhaps even buy you a new computer as a "going back to school gift."
+- Do not hesitate to ask family members for support.
+I am sure you do not want them to foot the bill for your entire education, but on gift giving occasions, they can get you a backpack, gift cards for groceries and bills or perhaps even buy you a new computer as a "going back to school gift."